vikchupak/AWS/services/ec2/ec2.md

   - Pay for hosts
 - Dedicated Instances
   - Pay additional/extra fee for no other customers instances to use the same host as you.
 Pay for instances.

+---

+- Scheduled **reserved** Instances
+- **Reserved** compute capacity
+  - EC2 capacity is finite in each AZ
+    - Each Availability Zone has a limited number of physical servers for each instance type
+    - If an AZ is busy (e.g., high On-Demand usage), you may get: `InsufficientCapacityError`
+  - Reserve hardware capacity for your instances
+  - No 1 or 3 years commitment